Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 Implementation phase (Chat 2):

 Why this works: Main context stays focused on planning.
 Heavy implementation work happens in isolated context.
 Skills handle documentation.
 Hooks enforce quality standards.
-No context pollution.

-Decision guide: choosing the right tool
+Decision guide: choosing the right tool#

 Quick Reference Cheat Sheet